 Are you experiencing pain or stiffness in your hip(s) or knee(s)?

 These may be symptoms of osteoarthritis (OA).

 The GLA:D program is made up of 3 components.
 Firstly, you will be assessed by a physiotherapist to determine your eligibility to the program.
-Secondly, there are two, 90-minute education sessions what teaches you about osteoarthritis, current treatments available, how to self-manage symptoms, why you should exercise with osteoarthritis, and how to do so safely.
-The third component is the 12 sessions (twice a week), a 60-minute neuromuscular exercise program.
+Secondly, there are two, 90-minute education sessions that teaches you about osteoarthritis, current treatments available, how to self-manage symptoms, why you should exercise with osteoarthritis, and how to do so safely.
+The third component is a 60 minute neuromuscular exercise program for 12 sessions, twice a week, for six weeks.
 This program is instructed by a certified GLA:D therapist and focuses on learning how to control your movements with proper posture.
 You will build muscular strength through functional exercises and learn how to apply these to everyday activities.

 Neuromuscular exercises are ones that focus on the quality of movement and joint control.
 In short, we are aiming to retrain the motor pathways in the nervous system to recognize the movement before we consciously have to think about it.
 This in return decreases stress to the joint, making it easier and less painful to complete the movement.

 To initiate the program you must first be assessed by the physiotherapist.
 At the time of your assessment, both you and the therapist will discuss options available to you.
 You may require a few treatments of traditional physiotherapy before starting GLAD, or a few laser treatment sessions, to minimize pain.
 If during the program the pain increases, your program will be adapted to a more tolerable pace during your “flare-up”.